-This policy outlines specific requirements or rules that must be met by students, faculty, staff, and others who have any connection to and/or use the studios at Woodbury University.
-Refer to specific department policies for department-specific information.
+This policy outlines specific requirements or rules that must be met by students, faculty, staff, and others who have any connection to and/or use any and all studios at Woodbury University.
+Please refer to individual department guidelines for further information.